Speaker Mike Johnson battles with GOP centrists over expiring health care subsidies

 “Our side said, ‘Hey, we didn’t vote for those.
 It’s not our fault that these things are skyrocketing.’
 But we are in charge.
 When you’re in charge, you got to deal with it,” said Rep. Don Bacon, a retiring centrist from Nebraska who supports a bipartisan support to extend the subsidies with reforms.

 Instead, House GOP leaders will offer a more narrow health care package, which has been described as a “greatest hits” of conservative health policy in the last decade.
-But it does not include any immediate fix to the looming premium hike.
+It does not, however, include any immediate fix to the looming premium hike.

 “It’s disappointing.
 I really am disappointed.
 I really think it behooves the speaker to put the bill on the floor.
 If it fails, it fails,” Rep. Jeff Van Drew of New Jersey told CNN, asked about the speaker’s plans to not offer a vote on extending the subsidies.

 Across the Capitol, a small bipartisan group of senators huddled Monday night to discuss the subsidies issue.
-But the group was tight-lipped as members departed, with no sense of whether they
+But the group was tight-lipped as members departed.

 “I am not going to get into the details of what is being discussed, other than it’s good, substantive, productive conversation,” Sen. Lisa Murkowski told reporters.

-“There’s enough people on both sides that want to come up with a solution so we’re going to work on that and see if we can make that happen,” added Sen. Mike Rounds of South Dakota.
+“There’s enough people on both sides that want to come up with a solution so we’re going to work on that and see if we can make that happen,” added Sen. Bernie Moreno of Ohio.
 “This place – when it’s set up properly – can move at the speed of light.”

 The House centrist group didn’t always plan on challenging Johnson so publicly.
 As recently as this weekend, GOP leaders and a small group of GOP centrists believed they had a path forward to avoiding floor drama.

-Note: Correction: An earlier version of this story misattributed a quote about the speed at which Congress can act.
-It was said by Ohio Sen. Bernie Moreno.